slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - We are not avoiding marriage, we are avoiding divorce.
+- A man would marry a poor woman as long as she’s loyal.
+A woman would marry a cheating man as long as he’s rich.
+- A submissive wife can make you richer than a career woman.
 -->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."